DatabaseGroup/tree-similarity/README.md

     This is due to the fact that we cannot anticipate if a termination is desired in case of, e.g., an exception (the program which uses the library should catch the exception(s) and decide whether it wants to terminate or not).
+The only point in the code where a call to the `exit` function is allowed, is - of course - in the `tree_similarity.cc`.

 # References